Fall Welcome: FAQ

 New Student Orientation is a 1.5 day, overnight program that is specific to our incoming first year students.
 During New Student Orientation, incoming students and their families have the opportunity to make friends, become acquainted with campus, and learn about a range of topics, including financial aid, student life, work study, and other important information.
 It is during this time where all students receive their class schedules, meet with their advisor, and formally go through the academic advising process.

-Fall Welcome is comprised of various festivities for first year students only.
+Welcome Weekend is comprised of various festivities for first year students only.
 As an extension of New Student Orientation, first year students who will reside on campus move into their residence hall on Saturday.
 The rest of the time filled with social activities, informational sessions, and acclimation to the campus and it's resources.
 During this time, students will receive their student ID's and any other final paperwork needed before the start of the fall semester.